pseuxide/pseuxide.github.io/_posts/2024-06-26-how_game_hackers_load_their_kernel_driver.md

 I'm going to demonstrate how to map your kernel driver using kdmapper here.

+Right off the bat, get or build kdmapper.exe in whatever way.

-Suppose you have desired kernel driver, go to project settings of kernel driver and configure the entry point.
+Next, build your driver.
+Suppose you have desired kernel driver source loaded in Visual Studio.
+Go to project settings of kernel driver and configure the entry point.

 - Configuration Properties
   - Linker
     - All Options
       - ✅ Entry Point -> DriverEntry

 It initially should be GsDriverEntry.
-To let kdmapper call your custom driver entry point, **u need to change it to DriverEntry**.
+To let kdmapper call your custom driver entry point, **u need to rename it to DriverEntry**.

 ![custom_entry_point](custom_entry_point.png)
 _Entry Point setting_